IBM-Cloud/terraform-provider-ibm/website/docs/r/dns_custom_resolver_secondary_zone.html.markdown

 - `instance_id` - (Required, String) The unique identifier of a service instance.
 - `resolver_id` - (Required, String) The GUID of the custom resolver.
-- `zone` - (Required, String) DNS records associated with this DNS zone will be transferred to the custom resolver.
+- `zone` - (Required, String) The name of the zone.
-- `enabled`- (Required, Bool) To enable or disable a secondary zone transfer rule.
+- `enabled`- (Required, Bool) To enable or disable a secondary zone.
-- `transfer_from`- (Required, List of Strings) List of IP addresses.
-DNS records will be transferred from the primary DNS servers associated with the IP addresses in this list to custom resolvers hosted in an IBM Cloud VPC.
+- `transfer_from`- (Required, List of Strings)The addresses of DNS servers where the secondary zone data is transferred from.
 - `description` - (Optional, String) Descriptive text of the secondary zone.

 ## Attribute reference